Saturday, July 30, 2005

 Self-examination is at a new high as I struggle to pack my belongings and move them August 3rd. (closed circuit message to all my local friends - I said AUGUST THIRD, a Wednesday, 8 AM.
 There will be beer) I spent Sunday afternoon fumbling through stacks of boxes and piles of litter, trying to decide if they serve a purpose.

-The table to which I'm referring was made by my Grandfather, from triangular pieces of scrap 2x4 left over from the building of a house in the 60's.
+The table to which I'm referring was made by my grandfather, from triangular pieces of scrap 2x4 left over from the building of a house in the 60's.
 The legs have since fallen off, leaving nothing but the scratchy round table top, and I keep lugging it from house to house and sitting it in the dark, damp corner of my basement.
 I suppose the sentimental value motivates me, although I have two other pieces he made which are far superior and still quite beautiful.
-I think it's time for the table to... go.
+I think it's time for the table to go.

 That was hard to say.

-I spied a big blue suitcase in the corner, pulled it out and reacquainted myself with it's contents.
-Inside, among other things, were my Grandparents wedding pictures, some of my Grandmother's old jewelry, newspaper clippings from the 1940's, a photo album of my Grandfather's years in the Army at Pearl Harbor, (yes, he was there on December 7, 1941) and a flag with 48 stars.
+I spied a big blue suitcase in the corner, pulled it out and reacquainted myself with its contents.
+Inside, among other things, were my grandparent's wedding pictures, some of my grandmother's old jewelry, newspaper clippings from the 1940s, a photo album of my grandfather's years in the Army at Pearl Harbor, (yes, he was there on December 7, 1941) and a flag with 48 stars.
 Lying sprawled on the cold basement floor, I was overcome with emotion going through that old suitcase.
 After having a good cry, I carefully resealed it for another few years.

 Then there are the two "marriage" boxes.
 Pictures, keepsakes, memorabilia from each failed partnership.
 I suppose keeping them is a way of telling myself those years weren't a waste.
 The thought of adding a THIRD box is more depressing than I can tell you, so I'll move on to...

-Wow, I can't believe how much shit I've accumulated.
 This has been a real eye-opener.

-So ENOUGH of the pack-rat syndrome, I'm turning over a new leaf.
-I believe I will rent one of those dumpsters, park it in the driveway for a week and purge.
-If I haven't used it in the past five years, it GOES.
+So enough of the pack-rat syndrome, I'm turning over a new leaf.
+I believe I will rent one of those dumpsters, park it in the driveway for a week, and purge.
+If I haven't used it in the past five years, it goes.
 I can likely reduce the overall mass of my worldly possessions by half.

 Anyone need a legless wooden table?